POOSD/The-Legend-of-Kaneko-Ono/README.md

 Shir Nava - Created user stories UID 024, 025, Velocity Chart, Burndown Chart, created new Drone visual assets for ally and enemy, finished User Story 024, updated Manual Tests for User Story 024 and other Manual Tests.

+Jake DiClemente - Created and finished user stories UID 029, 009, and helped with the demo.

 # Sprint 6